-Emergency contraception is contraception that can be taken when you have had unprotected sex –through a condom breaking, sex without a contraceptive or condom or if you have not used your contraception correctly (forgotten to take a pill or have not had your injection on the date given to you).
+Emergency contraception is contraception that you can use when you’ve had unprotected sex – either through a condom breaking, cases of rape, sex without a contraceptive or condom, or if you haven’t used your birth control correctly (e.g., forgotten to take a pill or have not had your injection on the date given to you).

-The emergency contraception pill makes sure that your body is unable to become pregnant.
-It works by stopping or delaying the ovaries from releasing an egg.
-This pill has hormones that are similar to oral contraceptives, but have a much higher dose.
+The morning-after pill stops or delays the ovaries from releasing an egg.
+The morning-after pill has hormones that are similar to the birth control pill but have a much higher dose.
 It also works by changing the lining of the womb to stop a fertilized egg from being implanted.
-The IUD prevents fertilisation.
+The IUD prevents fertilisation between an egg and sperm.

 When should I take emergency contraception?